How to make successful virtual B2B pitch meetings

 Always end your meeting with a call to action.
 You should be the one that brings up the next steps and lets the client know what they need to do after the meeting.
 This step will vary greatly depending on your company.

 Your next step could be anything from creating a contract to offering an onboarding call for your client’s team.
 Whatever it may be, make sure to announce it clearly.
-In the B2B market, this may take some time, since companies usually have more people deciding on issues like these.
+In the B2B marketplace, this may take some time, since companies usually have more people deciding on issues like these.

 It will let them know that you care, which is a characteristic you want to see in people you do business with.